PhD Student Ambassadors

 Gerri K. Connaught

-Gerri K. Connaught is a PhD student at the Silver School of Social Work.
+Gerri K. Connaught is a PhD candidate at the Silver School of Social Work.
 Her clinical experience includes working with various student populations—such as first-generation college students, student veterans, and adult learners—in transitioning into life as college students.
 Gerri’s research focuses on the structural ways in which higher education institutions contribute to feelings of imposter phenomenon among students of color and how this impacts their mental health, sense of self, and retention rates.

 Areas of Interest: Imposter Phenomenon, Students of Color, Higher Education, Student Retention, First-Generation College Students